Rapid antigen tests

 There are collection points on every campus.

 Please do not come to campus to collect a test if you are unwell.
-Please ask someone to collect a test from campus on your behalf or visit a community collection point.
+Please ask someone to collect a test from campus on your behalf.

 Find your local campus collection point: